A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

-The behaviour of the function $F(p,q)$ is depicted in Figure \ref{fig:F(p, q)}.
-Note that it is completely independent of all the model parameters, but $p, q$.
-Essentially, \Cref{propineqRatio} states that if there are not enough ``other available hosts'', or, under the other interpretation of $L$ (recall Remark \ref{rem:other_L}), if human hosts are not sufficiently distanced from each other, then protective behaviour only in a part of the population might lead to an increased value of $R_0$.
-This result is, to our knowledge, new in the literature, as it directly expresses the effectiveness of self-protective measures against mosquito bites in reducing the value of $R_0$ in terms of a penalty term for the mosquito probability of biting a human.
+The behaviour of the function $F(p,q)$ is illustrated in Figure~\ref{fig:F(p, q)}.
+Note that it depends only on $p$ and $q$, and is therefore independent of all other model parameters.
+Essentially, \Cref{propineqRatio} shows that if there are not enough ``other available hosts'', or, under the other interpretation of $L$ (recall Remark \ref{rem:other_L}), if human hosts are not sufficiently distanced from each other, then protective behaviour adopted by only part of the population may actually lead to an increase in the reproduction number $R_0$.